 \subsection{Hallucination-Relevant Layer Localization}

-After constructing a dataset including images and texts annotated with hallucination labels, we utilize it to locate the LVLM layers that are more prone to inducing hallucination~(\textit{i.e.}, hallucination-relevant layers).
-Inspired by prior studies~\cite{yu2024neuron,yu2024understanding}, we design an attribution method that estimates the relevance between hidden layers of LVLMs and logits of hallucination outputs through causal intervention.
+After constructing a dataset of images and texts annotated with hallucination labels, we use it to identify LVLM layers that are more prone to inducing hallucination~(\textit{i.e.}, hallucination-relevant layers).
+Inspired by prior studies~\cite{yu2024neuron,yu2024understanding}, we design an attribution method that estimates the relevance between the hidden layers of LVLMs and the logits of hallucination outputs via causal intervention.

 \textbf{Feed-Forward Process in LVLM Layers.} Consider an LVLM composed of an image encoder, a projection module, and an LLM with $L$ layers.
 In the LLM decoding process, the output feature $\mathbf{h}_l$ of layer $l$ is calculated as follows: